ketroner/future-is-coming/README.md

-# Future is comming ...
+# Future is coming ...

 A dark, nerdy exploration of the near future of artificial intelligence.
 Features a responsive, modern design with neon accents.